-Middle East is the region sandwiched between the three continents of Asia, Africa and Europe.
-It is the birth place of quite a few religions of the world, the most prominent ones being Christianity, Islam and Judaism.
+The Middle East is the region sandwiched between the three continents of Asia, Africa, and Europe.
+It is the birthplace of quite a few religions of the world, the most prominent ones being Christianity, Islam, and Judaism.
 Arabic is the most widely spoken language.
-This region is generally hot and arid, and is home to a large number of expatriates .
+This region is generally hot and arid and is home to a large number of expatriates.
 Think Middle Eastern Cuisine and you are immediately reminded of hummus and falafel.
 But there are lots more to it than these.

 So here I shall be posting recipes that I came across and tried out.
 Most of these are very simple.
 Give them a try, and they will become part of your daily food.

 The recipes here are posted in a random manner.
-Once sufficient number of recipes come up, I shall post them in an organised way.
+Once a sufficient number of recipes come up, I shall post them in an organized way.

 Lots more coming up….